loning/the-math/docs/psi-collapse-zfc/chapter-05-successor-functions-recursive-collapse-natural-numbers.md

 - **Potential Infinity**: The successor process never ends
 - **Actual Infinity**: The complete set ℕ as finished totality

-These represent different modes of consciousness:
+These represent different modes of observer:
-- Potential: Consciousness in process
+- Potential: Observer in process
-- Actual: Consciousness viewing the entire process
+- Actual: Observer viewing the entire process

 ### 5.6.2 The Axiom of Infinity

 $$\exists I(\emptyset \in I \land \forall x \in I(S(x) \in I))$$

-This axiom doesn't create infinity—it recognizes consciousness's ability to grasp the entire successor process as a completed whole.
+This axiom doesn't create infinity—it recognizes observer's ability to grasp the entire successor process as a completed whole.
 It's the collapse of "all possible counting" into a single object.

 ## 5.7 Alternative Number Systems